JPelletiere/MRI-geometric-velocity-unwarper/README.md

    - The script will load these images and subtract them from the corresponding flow-on images to isolate true flow-induced phase changes.

 4. **magsname = 89**
-   - This indicates the identifier for the **magnitude image** (often used to create a binary mask).
+   - This indicates the identifier for the **contrast image** (often used to create a binary mask).
-   - A typical 4D flow MRI acquisition stores not only phase information (flow-on/off) but also a magnitude image that shows the anatomical structure.
-The script uses this magnitude image to generate a mask (by applying an intensity threshold) that isolates relevant regions (e.g., vessels) and excludes background noise.
+   - A typical 4D flow MRI acquisition stores not only phase information (flow-on/off) but also a contrast image that shows the anatomical structure.
+The script uses this contrast image to generate a mask (by applying an intensity threshold) that isolates relevant regions (e.g., vessels) and excludes background noise.

 5. **noofslice = 64**
    - This tells the script how many **slices** you expect in your dataset.